polymath-ai/polymath-ai/core/ingest/README.md

 # Polymath Ingest

-This is a tool that is used to ingest data from a source and convert it into a format that can be used by the Polymath system.
+This is a libraries that can be used to ingest data from a source and convert it into a format that can be used by the Polymath system.

 ## Standalone ingestion tool

-Install: `npm install -g @polymath/ingest`

-### Using Builtin importers

-`@polymath/ingest --openai-api-key=[SECRET] rss https://paul.kinlan.me/index.xml`

-### Using a self hosted importer

-`@polymath/ingest --openai-api-key=[SECRET] ../test/import/html.js https://paul.kinlan.me/`
+See: @polymath/cli

 ## API